thenet84/recipe-box/README.md

 # Recipe Box

 Full stack project for managing recipes.
-We can create recipes that have names and ingredients.
-We can also delete or edit each recipe.
+We can create, delete or edit recipes that have names and ingredients.

 ![Recipe Box](./mockup/recipe-box.png)